Te Wero Hauhau is about making positive changes to how we travel to work, to school or to amenities around our centres and the district.

 For more information contact LetsGo.Email@npdc.govt.nz

-Schools in the New Plymouth District compete against each other for the coveted Fresh Air Challenge trophy, as well as competing for special category awards below;
+Schools in the New Plymouth District are split into two competitions, Year 1-6 and Year 7-8, and compete against other kura in their category for the coveted Te Wero Hauhau - Fresh Air Challenge Trophy.
+Primary schools also compete for the special category awards below:

-- Wicked Wheels award: Most riding, scootering and skating trips
+- Wicked Wheels Award/ Wīra Wetiweti: most riding, scootering and skating trips

-Schools also run internal competitions, where the classes/groups who together record the most active transport trips at the end of the Challenge are rewarded with a pizza lunch.
+There’s also competition between classes within each school; those classes who have recorded the most active transport trips at the end of the Challenge are rewarded with passes for their local pool.

 To register your school contact the Let’s Go team (firstname.lastname@example.org).